 - Part-time work is often available, leaving time for other responsibilities and activities

-In short, there are many advantages to working as a TA.
-But don’t just take it from us.
-Read an extract from ‘Why I became a teaching assistant’, an article by Emily Drabble for The Guardian (15 September 2013), where one TA explains why they love their job:
+In short, there are many advantages to studying for a Teaching Assistant Level 3 qualification and becoming a TA, but don’t just take it from us.
+Read an extract from ‘Why I Became a Teaching Assistant’, an article by Emily Drabble for The Guardian, where one TA explains why they love their job:

 [At] school it’s like being a superstar – especially if you can do cool stuff such as a few magic tricks.
 Children tell you they love you every day and it’s very sweet.
 But you have to be prepared for how fleeting this fame is, two years later the same kids won’t even look at you in the street!

 What I love about being a TA is the variety.
 No two days are the same.
 I have the opportunity to use my music skills – I get to play and also teach guitar – I can be arty, creating props and backdrops for school plays as well as class artwork, I get to use my brain, solve puzzles, help children reach their full potential and generally be useful.
 Other jobs I’ve had are not so satisfying.”